International Standard Atmosphere: Description

+Note that the Lapse Rates cited in the table are given as °C per kilometer of geopotential altitude, not geometric altitude.

 The ISA model is based on average conditions at mid latitudes, as determined by the ISO's TC 20/SC 6 technical committee.
 It has been revised from time to time since the middle of the 20th century.

 Use at non-standard day conditions

 The ISA models a hypothetical standard day to allow a reproducible engineering reference for calculation and testing of engine and vehicle performance at various altitudes.
 It does not provide a rigorous meteorological model of actual atmospheric conditions (for example, changes in barometric pressure due to wind conditions).
 Neither does it account for humidity effects; air is assumed to be dry and clean and of constant composition.
 Humidity effects are accounted for in vehicle or engine analysis by adding water vapor to the thermodynamic state of the air after obtaining the pressure and density from the standard atmosphere model.

 Non-standard (hot or cold) days are modeled by adding a specified temperature delta to the standard temperature at altitude, but pressure is taken as the standard day value.
 Density and viscosity are recalculated at the resultant temperature and pressure using the ideal gas equation of state.
 Hot day, Cold day, Tropical, and Polar temperature profiles with altitude have been defined for use as performance references, such as United States Department of Defense MIL-STD-210C, and its successor MIL-HDBK-310.